charliecalvert/CloudNotes/Assignments/JavaScriptObjects.md

 ## Part Three

 In the same file, create a new JavaScript object called **calculator**.
-Give it to operators called:
+Give it two operators called:

 * operator01
 * operator02